Hand-Knotted Carpets

 7. Are hand-knotted carpets durable?

-Yes, hand-knotted carpets are known for their exceptional durability.
+Yes, hand-knotted carpet are known for their exceptional durability.
 The high-quality materials and meticulous knotting techniques ensure they can withstand heavy use and maintain their beauty for generations.

 8. How do I care for a hand-knotted carpet?